parallelworks/weather-forecast-demo/containers/README.md

 ## Step 1: Download files

-The first link requires downloading 7 files.
+The instructions requires downloading 7 files.
 Their download is automated in `get_UFS_SRW_files.sh`.
+If you prefer to use the publicly available Docker container and the scripts in this repository, you do not need files #1, 2, 3, and 4.
+The other files #5, 6, and 7 are required as boundary conditions for the model, other inputs, or for plotting.

 The files are:
 1. [NCEPLIBS container](https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/docker/20210224-ubuntu18-nceplibs.gz)
 2. [config.sh](https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/docker/config.sh)
 3. [run_all.sh](https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/docker/run_all.sh)